 It is designed to facilitate a participatory learning experience through presentations, readings, semester-long service-learning projects, and personal contact with tribal cultural workers.

 The course is structured around a combination of classroom discussions, guest speakers, travel to American Indian communities, and attendance at events relevant to course topics.

-The TLAM class was inspired by an independent study project in 2008 of three SLIS students, Chelsea Couillard, Christina Johnson, and Catherine Phan.
+The class emerged from independent study project in 2008 of three SLIS students––Chelsea Couillard, Christina Johnson, and Catherine Phan.
 Through funding from the Morgridge Center for Public Service’s Kauffman Entrepreneurship Community Internship Program and through SLIS, the students completed an interest and priorities assessment of the Red Cliff community to determine the potential role of the library on the reservation.

 Through the work in this initial project, the students, along with new recruits have continued the experience by designing a course for SLIS: Tribal Libraries, Archives, and Museums.
 In this group independent study, the students have broadened their education and have sought to create relationships between SLIS, the Red Cliff community, the larger University, the library and information community, and other tribes and bands across the state.

-Since 2009, the TLAM class has evolved into one of the regularly occurring topics courses at SLIS.
-It is now offered yearly during the Spring semester and has consistently generated increasing amounts of interest and enthusiasm among student, faculty, and the larger community.
-Course activities have expanded to include participation in conferences around the state and nation, including the Convening Culture Keepers; visits to Wisconsin’s tribal communities to learn and share experiences; and involvement in diversity activities on the UW-Madison campus.
+The course evolved into one of the regularly occurring topics courses at SLIS.
+It is now offered yearly during the spring semester and has consistently generated increasing amounts of interest and enthusiasm among student, faculty, and the larger community.
+Topics covered include tribal histories; languages and storytelling; political and cultural sovereignty; Indigenous knowledge; the history of tribal libraries, archives, and museums; digital heritage; and international Indigenous issues.

 Above: members of the pilot TLAM class, Spring 2009.